-CHAPTER CCCIV.
+CHAPTER CCCCLXVII.

-AN ACT FOR LAYING A DUTY ON NEGROES IMPORTED INTO THIS PROVINCE.
+AN ACT FOR LAYING A DUTY ON NEGROES AND MULATTO SLAVES IM-PORTED INTO THIS PROVINCE.

-We the representatives of the freemen of the province of Pennsylvania desire that it may be enacted:
+We, the representatives of the freemen of the Province of Pennsylvania, desire that it may be enacted:

-[Section I.] And be it enacted by the Honorable Patrick Gordon, Esquire, Governor of the Province of Pennsylvania, &c., by and with the advice and consent of the freemen of the said Province in General Assembly met, and by the authority of the same, That for every negro which shall be imported, landed or brought into this province at any time after the publication of this act, other than such negroes as are actually shipped for sailors and shall continue in the service of the vessel they were brought in and not be exposed to sale in this province, and other than such negroes as shall be brought or sent into this province upon their master's immediate business and not to remain in the province and not for sale, there shall be paid for the uses hereafter mentioned the sum of two pounds, lawful money of America.

-And that all masters of vessels and others who shall within
+[Section I.] And be it enacted by the Honorable James Hamilton, Esquire, Lieutenant-Governor under the Honorable Thomas Penn and Richard Penn, Esquires, true and absolute Proprietaries of the Province of Pennsylvania and counties of Newcastle, Kent and Sussex upon Delaware, by and with the advice and consent of the Representatives of the freemen of the said Province in General Assembly met, and by the authority of the same, That for every negro or mulatto slave which shall be imported, landed or brought into this province at any time after the passing of this act, other than such negroes and mulatto slaves as are actually shipped for sailors and shall continue in the service of the vessel they were brought in, and not be exposed to sale in this province, and other than such negroes and mulatto slaves as shall be brought or sent into this province upon their masters' immediate business and not to remain in the province or for sale, there shall be paid the sum of ten pounds, and that all masters of vessels and others who shall after the passing of this act bring into this province by land or water any negroes or mulatto slaves shall forthwith make entry and give, or cause to be given, on oath or affirmation, to the person hereafter appointed to collect the said duty or his lawful deputy a true and just account of all the negroes or mulatto slaves so imported or brought in and to whom they respectively belong, which the said collector shall duly enter into a book for that purpose, and thereupon shall grant a permit, for which the person obtaining the same shall pay the sum of two shillings and six pence for every negro or mulatto slave contained in the said permit for landing or bringing them in.